tonyvu2014/tonyvu2014.github.io/about.md

 permalink: /about/
 ---

 I am a Full-Stack Developer from Sydney, Australia.
-I am currently working mainly with Java, Python for backend and ReactJS, VueJS for frontend.
+I am currently working mainly with Java, Python for backend and ReactJS for frontend.

 ### More Information